blazium-engine/blazium-docs/contributing/development/core_and_modules/index.rst

 Engine core and modules
 =======================

-The following pages are meant to introduce the global organization of Godot Engine's source code, and give useful tips for extending and fixing the engine on the C++ side.
+The following pages are meant to introduce the global organization of Blazium Engine's source code, and give useful tips for extending and fixing the engine on the C++ side.

 .. rubric:: Getting started with Godot's source code